Taft Professor of Social Justice 2023-2026

 During her time as Taft Professor, Dr. Sadre-Orafai plans to create collaborations for physical and virtual exhibitions and experimentally designed publications that focus on the political stakes of visual and cultural forms of knowledge production; enlarge her engagement with broader audiences and new publics, through public writing; and training the next generation of Social Justice & Public Scholars.

 To read more about Dr. Stephanie Sadre-Orafai, please visit her listing in the UC Research Directory: https://researchdirectory.uc.edu/p/sadreose

-The Taft Professorship in Social Justice Studies is designed for faculty who have successfully participated in socially- and/or community-engaged social science inquiry; who have demonstrated experience in public-facing, social justice scholarship; and who are prepared to speak in accessible ways to a variety of audiences, both within and outside academia.
-We are proud to announce that Tia Sherèe Gaynor is the Taft Professor of Social Justice.
+The Taft Professorship of Social Justice provides recognition and support of faculty that have successfully participated in socially- and/or community-engaged social science inquiry; who have demonstrated experience in public-facing, social justice scholarship; and who are prepared to speak in accessible ways to a variety of audiences, both within and outside academia.

 This Professorship is awarded based on past engagement and scholarly success, and the promise of future scholarly and/or creative distinction.
 Faculty with a reputation for outstanding scholarly and creative work in social justice studies – broadly conceived – particularly those drawing on recent and ongoing projects that can be expected to continue into the future, will be most competitive.
 Taft faculty at all levels are encouraged to apply, including advanced assistant professors, associate professors, and full professors; underrepresented minorities are encouraged to apply.